 - Ideally cycling clothing, including riding shorts for maximum comfort during positioning (avoid wearing loose clothing, which can make it more difficult for the physiotherapist to observe you during the assessment)

 - Your bike

 - Your cycling shoes

-Consult our blog post on the 3 quick and easy bike adjustments to reduce the risk of injury (in french only).
+Consult our blog post on the 3 quick and easy bike adjustments to reduce the risk of injury.